weigao-3dv/weigao-3dv.github.io/_datacode/2020-01-01-chinese-ancient-architecture-dataset.md

 ##  Chinese Ancient Architecture Image Database

 The following datasets are currently available for non-commercial use.
-The datasets have two parts, one part consists of laser scan data and corresponding image data which used to compare the accuracy and completeness with the different reconstruction methods, the other consists of the image collections of the typical ancient architectures in the four Buddhist mountains (Mount Wutai, Mount Emei, Mount Jiuhua, Mount Puto) and two Taoist mountains (Mount Wudang, Mount Qingcheng).
+The datasets have two parts, one part consists of laser scan data and corresponding image data which used to compare the accuracy and completeness with the different reconstruction methods, the other consists of the image collections of the typical ancient architectures in the four Buddhist mountains (Mount Wutai, Mount Emei, Mount Jiuhua, Mount Putuo) and two Taoist mountains (Mount Wudang, Mount Qingcheng).

 ### Benchmark Database